— — —

 01 The Challenge

-We had a lot of colors.
-A lot.
+Color tokens had been used, but not always for what they were intended.
+This made maintenance tricky and use of the color system challenging.
 The goal here was to consolidate all of the color tokens that had been added over the years and simplify things into a language that designers and developers could understand.

 I was working with an existing enterprise system so I wanted to keep in mind that dramatic changes could cause disruption to the apps.